Jitendarkumara/TestingPurposecode/README.md

-Using Ems Application, we can analysis the electricity consuming by all plant  It will help to save electricity, and we can display alert when it cross the our seted parameter .
+Purpose of EMS Application _-----------------------------------------_ Using the EMS application, we can analyze electricity consumption across all plants.
+It helps save electricity and can display alerts when consumption exceeds the set parameters.